-What’s more, the park, with its fountain and arch can also host an intimate wedding!
+Also, the park, with its fountain and arch, can also host an intimate wedding!

 Some “friends” around

 If you have already strolled near the Ramsey County Courthouse, you may have noticed some “uncommon” residents using the park.
 An explanation could be the proximity of the shelter.
-What’s more, this park is close to the landmark center and it has been recently renovated.
-Indeed, the city build some enforcement to make sure it stays on the highland level and doesn’t fall in the riverfront.
+What’s more, this park is close to the landmark center, and it has been recently renovated.
+Indeed, the city builds some enforcement to make sure it stays on the highland level and doesn’t fall in the riverfront.